 How is Methylphenidate Chewable Tablets Supplied

-Each Methylphenidate Hydrochloride Chewable Tablet 2.5 mg is available as a white colored, grape flavored round, flat faced, beveled edge tablet debossed with "NL" above and "570" below on the one side and plain on the other side.
+Each Methylphenidate Hydrochloride Chewable Tablet 2.5 mg is available as a white to off-white colored, grape flavored, rounded square shaped tablet with a convex surface, debossed with "τ" above "CHEW" on one side and "2.5" on the other side.

-Each Methylphenidate Hydrochloride Chewable Tablet 5 mg is available as a white colored, grape flavored round, flat faced, beveled edge tablet debossed with "NL" above and "571" below on the one side and plain on the other side.
+Each Methylphenidate Hydrochloride Chewable Tablet 5 mg is available as a white to off-white colored, grape flavored, rounded square shaped tablet with a convex surface, debossed with "τ" above "CHEW" on one side and "5" on the other side.

-Each Methylphenidate Hydrochloride Chewable Tablet 10 mg is available as a white colored, grape flavored round, flat faced, beveled edge tablet debossed with "NL" above the bisect and "572" below the bisect on one side and plain on the other side.
+Each Methylphenidate Hydrochloride Chewable Tablet 10 mg is available as a white to off-white colored, grape flavored, scored rounded square shaped tablet with a convex surface, debossed with "τ" bisect "CHEW" on one side and "10" on the other side.